How to Move/Transfer Windows 11/10 to New Hard Drive (HDD/SSD) | 2022 Full Guide - Qiling

 Notice:

-If the destination disk has partitions and data on it, you should back up your disk/partition and data to another device first, then delete all partitions and continue.
+If the destination disk has partitions and data on it, back up your data and delete all partitions before proceeding.

 2. Download A Reliable Windows 11/10 Migration Tool